atbcb/usab-uswds/_pages/guidelines-standards/ufas.md

 Shower Size and Clearances\
 30-in by 60-in (760-mm by 1525-mm) Stall**

+#### 4.21.3 SEAT

-**4.21.3 SEAT.** A seat shall be provided in shower stalls 36 in by 36 in (915 mm by 915 mm) and shall be as shown in Fig. 36.
+A seat shall be provided in shower stalls 36 in by 36 in (915 mm by 915 mm) and shall be as shown in Fig. 36.
 The seat shall be mounted 17 in to 19 in (430 mm to 485 mm) from the bathroom floor and shall extend the full depth of the stall.
 The seat shall be on the wall opposite the controls.
 The structural strength of seats and their attachments shall comply with 4.26.3.

 ![fig36](https://www.access-board.gov/images/guidelines_standards/Buildings_Sites/ufas/fig36.gif)